 Clear and Purge

-- Purging data is better than clearing as data purged can not be recovered using state of the art laboratory techniques, while data cleared can.
+- Purging data is better than clearing as data purged can not be recovered using state of the art laboratory techniques, while data cleared can be recovered.

 - Crypto-erase is one type of purge to sanitize data on flash memory-based, RAM-based, and ROM-based storage.

 - Media destroyed can not be reused.
-Degaussing and other approaches, like Incineration, shredding, disintegrating, and pulverizing, destroy the media.
+Degaussing and other destructive approaches, such as Incineration, shredding, disintegrating, and pulverizing, can destruct the media and make them unusable.

 - Degaussing applies to magnetic media only.